xiaoDetection/learning-cruxes-to-push/README.md

 - The URPC2020 dataset can be downloaded from [here]().
 - The DFUI dataset can be downloaded from [here]().
-- The synthesized Rainy-Cityscapes images can be downloaded from [here]().
-- The annotations of both Rainy and Foggy Cityscaptes can be downloaded from [here]().
+- The images and annotations of synthesized Rainy-Cityscapes can be downloaded from [here]() (Foggy-Cityscapes also uses these annotations).

 ![fig3](./assets/fig3.jpg)